 When I did paranormal investigations at sites like Newcastle’s Castle Keep, we often finished up at 3 am.
 Everyone was tired and any activity had often calmed down by 2 am.

 Popular culture would have you believe that it does.
 Personally?
 I don’t think so.
 When even Martha Stewart is getting on the witching hour bandwagon, you have to start asking questions.

 Time zones make things difficult, as they always do.
+I’m in GMT so my witching hour will be different to that of EST. Don’t forget the problems associated with clocks going forwards or back to suit the season.
 Although that could lead to some comic encounters among the dead.